invisible-college/statebus/readme.md

 }
 ```

-If your handler gets its data from within a callback, you will need to use the
+If your handler needs to return state from within a callback, use the
 `save.fire()` form.

 Each .to_fetch function *must* eventually return new state, either with a